dominant-strategies/go-quai/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Report a bug
-about: Something with go-ethereum is not working as expected
+about: Something with go-quai is not working as expected
 title: ''
 labels: 'type:bug'
 assignees: ''

 ---

 #### System information

-Geth version: `geth version`
+Geth version: `go-quai version tag`
 OS & Version: Windows/Linux/OSX
 Commit hash : (if `develop`)